lbeder/slowkey/README.md

 Usage: slowkey derive [OPTIONS]

 Options:
-  -i, --iterations <ITERATIONS>        Number of iterations (must be greater than 1 and lesser than or equal to 4294967295) [default: 100]
+  -i, --iterations <ITERATIONS>
+          Number of iterations (must be greater than 1 and lesser than or equal to 4294967295) [default: 100] -l, --length <LENGTH>
-  -l, --length <LENGTH>                Length of the derived result (must be greater than 10 and lesser than or equal to 128) [default: 16]
+          Length of the derived result (must be greater than 10 and lesser than or equal to 128) [default: 16] --base64
+          Output the result in Base64 (in addition to hex) --base58
+          Output the result in Base58 (in addition to hex) --output <OUTPUT>
+          Optional path for storing the encrypted output --scrypt-n <SCRYPT_N>
-      --scrypt-n <SCRYPT_N>            Scrypt CPU/memory cost parameter (must be lesser than 18446744073709551615) [default: 1048576]
+          Scrypt CPU/memory cost parameter (must be lesser than 18446744073709551615) [default: 1048576] --scrypt-r <SCRYPT_R>
-      --scrypt-r <SCRYPT_R>            Scrypt block size parameter, which fine-tunes sequential memory read size and performance (must be greater than 0 and lesser than or equal to 4294967295) [default: 8]
+          Scrypt block size parameter, which fine-tunes sequential memory read size and performance (must be greater than 0 and lesser than or equal to 4294967295) [default: 8]
+      --scrypt-p <SCRYPT_P>
-      --scrypt-p <SCRYPT_P>            Scrypt parallelization parameter (must be greater than 0 and lesser than 4294967295) [default: 1]
+          Scrypt parallelization parameter (must be greater than 0 and lesser than 4294967295) [default: 1] --argon2-m-cost <ARGON2_M_COST>
-      --argon2-m-cost <ARGON2_M_COST>  Argon2 number of 1 KiB memory block (must be greater than 8 and lesser than 4294967295) [default: 2097152]
+          Argon2 number of 1 KiB memory block (must be greater than 8 and lesser than 4294967295) [default: 2097152] --argon2-t-cost <ARGON2_T_COST>
-      --argon2-t-cost <ARGON2_T_COST>  Argon2 number of iterations (must be greater than 2 and lesser than 4294967295) [default: 2]
+          Argon2 number of iterations (must be greater than 2 and lesser than 4294967295) [default: 2] --checkpoint-dir <CHECKPOINT_DIR>
-      --offset <OFFSET>                Start the derivation from this offset.
-In order to use it, you also have to specify the intermediary offset data in hex format [default: 0]
-      --offset-data <OFFSET_DATA>      Start the derivation with this intermediary data in hex format --base64                         Output the result in Base64 (in addition to hex) --base58                         Output the result in Base58 (in addition to hex) -h, --help                           Print help
+          Optional directory for storing encrypted checkpoints, each appended with an iteration-specific suffix.
+For each iteration i, the corresponding checkpoint file is named "checkpoint.i", indicating the iteration number at which the checkpoint was created
+      --checkpoint-interval <CHECKPOINT_INTERVAL>
+          Frequency of saving encrypted checkpoints to disk, specified as the number of iterations between each save.
+This argument is only required if --checkpoint-interval is provided [default: 0]
+      --restore-from-checkpoint <RESTORE_FROM_CHECKPOINT>
+          Path to an existing checkpoint from which to resume the derivation process --max-checkpoints-to-keep <MAX_CHECKPOINTS_TO_KEEP>
+          Specifies the number of most recent checkpoints to keep, while automatically deleting older ones [default: 1] -h, --help
+          Print help
 ```

 ### Printing Test Vectors